Legislators Head Out on the Water with CBF

 Meanwhile, CBF's holistic restoration project in the city of Hampton is well underway.
 Last year, the National Fish and Wildlife Foundation awarded a grant to CBF and local partners for projects that will restore the native oyster population, reduce pollution entering Hampton waterways, and educate local residents.

-This summer, CBF worked with Hampton University students and volunteers to survey the existing oyster population in the Hampton River.
+Hampton Universitystudents and volunteers to survey the existing oyster population in the Hampton River.
 We're excited that property owners along the river have allowed us to use their docks to complete surveying work, including Virginia Secretary of Natural Resources Molly Ward.

 CBF also held an oyster gardening workshop for Hampton residents in June.
 The program trains waterfront homeowners to grow oysters from their docks for restoration projects.

 We also recently installed the first two of five rain gardens at public spaces throughout the city.
 At Bluebird Gap Farm, our partners are also building a living shoreline and new tidal marsh.

 CBF is also engaging Hampton residents in a variety of other ways.
 In September, we took community leaders out on local waterways in our education boat to discuss water quality issues.
 This fall, we also launched our Hampton adult education program, Volunteers as Chesapeake Stewards, or VoiCeS.